DNSCrypt/doh-server/README.md

 Both DNSCrypt and DoH connections can be accepted on the same TCP port using [Encrypted DNS Server](https://github.com/jedisct1/encrypted-dns-server).

-Encrypted DNS Server forwards DoH queries to Nginx or `rust-doh` when a TLS connection is detected, or directly responds to DNSCrypt queries.
+Encrypted DNS Server forwards DoH queries to Nginx or `doh-proxy` when a TLS connection is detected, or directly responds to DNSCrypt queries.

 It also provides DNS caching, server-side filtering, metrics, and TCP connection reuse in order to mitigate exhaustion attacks.

-Unless the front-end is a CDN, an ideal setup is to use `rust-doh` behind `Encrypted DNS Server`.
+Unless the front-end is a CDN, an ideal setup is to use `doh-proxy` behind `Encrypted DNS Server`.

 ## Operational recommendations